tegola-hubs/tegola-hubs.github.com/arnisdale/fibre.md

 Arnisdale and later to as much of the Loch Hourn Broadband Cooperative's network as possible.
-The first, and most critical part of this operation is  to lay fibre ducting through Arnisdale, or more precisely, Camaàs Ban.
+The first, and most critical part of this operation is  to lay fibre ducting through Arnisdale, or more precisely, Camàs Ban.
 We want to do it with minimum disruption and maximum benefit to all concerned.

 The general plan is to bury flexible pipe along the backs of the